 One particular drug in New York State costs $100 more than it does in Florida, how can this be?
 Another drug is $35 one month and $168 the following month.
 It is obvious we are not talking about five or ten Dollar increases.
-We are in desperate need for control over the price of pharmaceuticals.
+We are in desperate need of control over the price of pharmaceuticals.
 Moreover, let us not leave out the regulations regarding insurance and limits regarding maintenance drugs.

 Patients do have problems with the so-called generics and need the name brand.
 The price skyrockets for the name brand.
-If a member of one’s family is on several name brand medications, it can easily equal a mortgage payment.
-We often hear about the cost of gas, groceries, even a simple greeting card but for some reason people are afraid to speak out when it comes to their healthcare.
+If a member of one’s family is on several name-brand medications, it can easily equal a mortgage payment.
+We often hear about the cost of gas, groceries, even a simple greeting card but for some reason, people are afraid to speak out when it comes to their healthcare.

 Those who are paying high deductibles receive less in some cases – even when it comes to preventable health care.
 This does not make sense.

 An example: Going to your YMCA.
 Imagine all the literature your healthcare provider mails you concerning programs they are holding to better your health – come to this lecture, or attend this class.
 But when it comes to a small amount of change for those in a different health care bracket paying higher deductibles, they won’t cover seniors in silver slipper programs.
 Is it fair that the lower deductibles are receiving the program for free to better their health?